|

 you’ll miss some great shots.
 Either take

-along one tripod for every camera you’ve got
+along one tripod for each camera you've got

 more than enough.